Blinkers (horse tack): Horse racing

 Horse racing blinkers are constructed as a hood with plastic cups placed on either side of a horse's eyes.
 The hood is placed under the bridle.
 Many racehorse trainers believe that blinkers keep horses focused on what is in front, encouraging them to pay attention to the race rather than to distractions such as crowds.

 Visor blinkers have a peep hole cut in the back of the cup.

-Fleece winkers are tubes of fleece placed on the cheekpieces of a bridle are a mild form of blinkers.
+Fleece winkers are tubes of fleece placed on the cheekpieces of a bridle and are a mild form of blinkers.
 They limit a horse's rear vision but do not restrict the horse's view as much as blinkers do.

 Pacifiers are hoods with mesh cups over the eyes.
 Pacifiers protect the wearer's eyes from injury caused by dirt or stones being kicked up by horses ahead of the wearer during a race.
 They may be banned from use on wet days as they may clog up with mud.

 Other uses

-A blinder is a name used in the United Kingdom for a bag or cloth blindfold put over the head of a difficult horse while it is being handled—for example when being loaded into starting gates or being mounted.
+A blinder is a name used in the United Kingdom for a bag or cloth blindfold put over the head of a difficult horse while it is being handled—for example, when being loaded into starting gates or being mounted.

-Both "blinker" and "blinder" are also used metaphorically to refer to people with an overly narrow focus or inability to see the larger picture.
-The term can be seen as implying "a limitation or obstruction to sight or discernment".